 I don't claim that this network model is a fully accurate depiction of human moral reasoning, and it's maybe not the only type of moral reasoning that humans do.
 Still, the framework is suggestive and helps conceptualize how we see people thinking and arguing.
 For example, the noncentral fallacy involves attempting to strengthen connection weights between an atypical instance of a hated concept and the hated concept itself, in order to propagate negative valence from the hated concept to the atypical instance.
 And choosing words to evoke desired responses is well known to marketers, political strategists, and anyone who has employed oblique language to avoid saying something unpleasant outright.

 In passing, we can reflect on what these networks have to say about metaethics.
 For one, they explain how non-cognitivism still allows ethical statements to obey syllogistic inference rules, despite what critics of emotivism sometimes allege.2 They also suggest a sort of coherentist brand of moral truth, because the network activations can propagate both ways.
 Of course, we could capture foundationalism instead if we made the networks feedforward, but I think a recurrent network better captures the fact that people seem to have no single axiom set but are typically willing to change any given view when it conflicts too strongly with other views.

 The moral valence of a statement is not necessarily the same as its hedonic valence.
 Indeed, sometimes the two may be opposed, like in the case where you know "I should leave that ice cream for my friend," but your hedonic system says "I want to eat my friend's ice cream."
-Still, it's possible that moral valence could be stored in a separate system but one still like the hedonic-valence system.
+Still, it's possible that moral valence could be represented by a separate system that shares similarities to the hedonic-valence system.

 - murder evokes anger and horror